-Look at the pictures of free time activities below, then drag the German phrases on top.
+Look at the pictures of free time activities below, then drag the French phrases on top.
 Mark your answer to see how you got on...

 So, if we look at the verb "to play".
 In English, we would say "I play".
 If we then want to say someone else (male or female) is playing, we say "he plays", or "she plays" we add an -s to the word plays.

-First of all, you need to see how a weak verb operates.
-You take the "infinitive" - that's the word you will find when you look up an activity in the dictionary - for example, to play = spielen.
+French verbs change too.
+First of all, you need to see how a verb operates.
+You take the "infinitive" - that's the word you will find when you look up an activity in the dictionary - for example, to play = jouer.

-Then, you lop off the -en and you are left with "spiel".
+Then, you lop off the -er and you are left with "jou".
 (This is called the stem!)

 You then add on the endings according to who is doing the action:

-Note: When you say, for example, "John plays", you use the same part of the verb as saying "he/ she plays" - for example, John spielt.
+Note: When you say, for example, "John plays", you use the same part of the verb as saying "he/she plays" - for example, John joue.

-Likewise, if you are talking about two or more people playing, it is the same as saying "they play", so you use this part of the verb - for example, John und Mary spielen.
+Likewise, if you are talking about two or more people playing, it is the same as saying "they play", so you use this part of the verb - for example, John et Mary jouent.

-Use this exercise below to practice your verbs.
-Drag the verbs into the correct blue gap and mark your answer:
+Use this exercise below to practise your verbs.
+Drag the verbs into the correct yellow gap and mark your answer:

-In German, you use the word "wenn" if you want to say when it's hot, cold, etc...
+In French, you use the word "quand" if you want to say when it's hot,cold, etc?

 You have to be careful with word order, but if you can use this structure correctly, just think about all those marks adding up!